 Alternatively, check out my comprehensive visa guides per country.

-NOTE: It helps to mention that there are non-Schengen members in Europe that allow entry to their country if you have a Schengen Visa, namely: Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, North Macedonia, Monaco, Montenegro, Romania, San Marino, Serbia, Turkey, and the Vatican City.
+NOTE: It helps to mention that there are non-Schengen members in Europe that allow entry to their country if you have a Schengen Visa, namely: Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Cyprus, North Macedonia, Monaco, Montenegro, Romania, San Marino, Serbia, Turkey, and the Vatican City.

 HOWEVER, you must check these details beforehand since their rules might have changed.
 Plus, customarily, only multiple-entry Schengen visas are allowed.
 For starters, you can check this list for a list of countries you can visit with a Schengen visa.